-St. John’s wort is a nervine, and anti-inflammatory.
+St. John’s Wort is a nervine, and anti-inflammatory.
 It relieves pain and is called for in cases of sciatica and other times when you have shooting pains.
 It is relaxing and analgesic.

 Allow the flowers to wilt for several hours before macerating them in oil.

 Comfrey is an excellent choice for your first aid ointment.
-It is anti-inflammatory, anti-psoriatic, anti-mutagenic, and encourages the proliferation of new cells, in wounds.
+It is anti-inflammatory, antipsoriatic, anti-mutagenic, and encourages the proliferation of new cells, in wounds.
 It encourages bone healing and should be your first choice in healing from a bone injury.

 Safety: Although there is some concern that comfrey, taken internally can cause cancer, the evidence is inconclusive.
-Nonetheless, external application of comfrey is considered safe.
+Nonetheless, the external application of comfrey is considered safe.
 The suspect alkaloids in comfrey are absent from the dried leaf.